-- Once in the water, immediately board your boat and inspect the lower compartments for signs of leakage. - If any leaks are noted, the boat should be removed from the water.
+- 2. Once your boat is in the water, immediately board it and inspect the lower compartments for signs of leakage. - 3.
+If any leaks are noted, immediately remove the boat from the water.
 The selling dealer should be notified so the leaks may be repaired before relaunching the boat.